Painting with Plants in Biltmore’s Conservatory

 “From flowers to foliage, there are so many colors and textures to work with that it really is like ‘painting with plants’.
 My designs often begin with the color and pattern of foliage and how I can best create multi-level displays that intrigue our guests and engage their imagination,” said Todd.

-This summer, in addition to all his regular responsibilities, Todd was instrumental in preparing the Conservatory to host Biltmore Gardens Railway—a charming botanical model train display featuring replicas of estate landmarks, handcrafted in meticulous detail from such all-natural elements as leaves, bark, and twigs.
+The charming botanical model train display featured replicas of estate landmarks, handcrafted in meticulous detail from such all-natural elements as leaves, bark, and twigs.

-Featured blog image: Todd Roy displays a brilliantly-colored bromeliad in the Conservatory
+Featured blog image: Todd Roy displays a brilliantly-colored bromeliad in Biltmore’s Conservatory